 Next day, I reached office half an hour earlier than my usual time and waited for him to come.
 As soon as, he reached office I decided to approach him, without even an inch of fearing of losing my job.
 I approached him and explained the last evening’s incident.
 Listening to my words, he looked at me with an intense look.
 For a second, I thought in my mind the next sentence spoken by him will be, ‘You are fired.’
 But then he smiled and said, “Ok, visit my home tonight over dinner.”

 In the evening, when I reached his house and rang the doorbell she opened the door.
 It was like love at first sight and this time the love was more intense than the previous time.
 I regained my conscience and entered the room and took my seat.
 Then came his brother, we talked with each other and had the dinner.
 I met her parents also.
-They were very good persons.
+They were very good people.

 Next day, I told Ankit that I liked her and wanted to be in a serious relationship with her.
 He agreed to my proposal and replied his sister has also attained a marriageable age.
 Since meeting her last week I have reclaimed the energy and positivity that I had lost two years ago.
 Now, I have to bind up this story as my mobile is flashing her name, ‘Ridhima Calling’ and my inbox is flooding with her poems.
 Yes, you got it right she is the same girl with whom I had broken up on Facebook, but this was happening in real this time.